Safe & Expert Addiction Treatment & Detox

 In answering this question it is important to remember the relapsing nature of addiction.
 Chemical dependence is the term we use to explain that alcoholics and addicts are vulnerable to the effects of mind-altering substances, and using sleeping medication may trigger craving and the compulsion to use.

 Remember that sleep disturbance is common in patients who are detoxifying from drugs.
 Some degree of insomnia at the outset is therefore inevitable.

 Very often when patients report that they did not sleep at all we find this usually means that they dozed, or slept fitfully but did not feel refreshed.
 Nursing Staff will reassure you that it is usual to have some interference with sleep during detoxification and this will improve.

 When insomnia is mild or moderate, it is preferable for patients to use non-drug methods of resolving insomnia.
 When insomnia is very severe we may prescribe a hypnotic for a brief period to restore normal sleep patterns.
-Before recommending the prescribing of mood altering medication our nurses will verify insomnia by undertaking a check on sleep pattern for three nights.
+Before recommending the prescribing of mood-altering medication our nurses will verify insomnia by undertaking a check on sleep patterns for three nights.